Department of Biological Science

 PhD Cant, MSc Central China Agric.
 Univ., BSc Hubei

-General research interests of our lab lie in the fields of ecology, behaviour and evolution of animals, mostly in terrestrial invertebrates.
-Specifically the lab is interested in how animals that have small brain with few neurons solve the everyday problems that they face within their respec-tive environments.
-Our research focuses on the area of behavioural ecology, and includes work on animal communication, including social and mating behaviour, predator-prey interactions, especially in aggressive mimicry; evolutionary significance of prey-specific prey-catching and prey-preference behaviour.
-The lab is also interested in biodiversity of arthropods in tropical rainforests.
+General research interests of our lab lie in the fields of ecology, behaviour and evolution of animals, mostly in terrestrial arthropods, particularly spiders.
+Specifically we are interested in how animals that have small brain with few neurons solve the everyday problems that they face within their respective environments.
+Our research focuses on the area of behavioural ecology, and includes work on animal communication, including social and sexual behaviour; animal personality, focusing on genetic basis and fitness consequences of individual differences in behaviour; predator-prey interactions, especially in specialized prey-specific prey-catching and anti-predator behaviour.
+We also include our work on linking spider silk proteins and spider web-spinning behaviour to animal foraging behaviour and ecology, and biomaterials.
+Recently, we are exploring how geological and climatic processes have driven species diversification of spiders.
 The lab works mainly with spiders, and work both in the field and the laboratory.
-Recently, we also include our work on linking spider silk proteins and spider web-spinning behaviour to animal forag-ing behaviour and ecology, and biomaterials.

 Hu, Z. Y., Liu, F. X., Xu, X., Chen, Z. Q., Chen, J. & Li, D. 2012.
 The spectral transmission of the principal-eye corneas of jumping spiders: implications for ultraviolet vision.
 Journal of Experimental Biology 215: 2853-2859.